hive-keychain/hive-keychain-mobile/README.md

 # Hive Keychain for Mobile

 React Native wallet for the Hive Blockchain
+Built with expo

-# Install
+# Install and prebuild

 - `npm i`
-- `cp android/gradle.properties.example android/gradle.properties`
-- `cd ios; pod install`
+- Create a `firebase` folder at the root with the required files, or disable all analytics from the project
+- `npx expo prebuild`

 # Run in dev environment